Crockpot Ham and Bean Soup

 If you have a bag of mixed beans intended for 15 bean soup, that would work too.

-Make sure to soak your beans overnight.
-This helps them digest a little bit easier and cook faster.
+Make sure to soak your dry beans overnight.
+Soaking the beans helps them digest a little bit easier and get tender faster.

 In the morning, dump the water and rinse the beans and then they are ready to cook.